Top 10 Best Photos of 2020 from the Hubble Space Telescope

 08 - Floating gas cells

-When a new massive star begins to shine, its energetic radiation can ionize the hydrogen in the cloud, even if it is inside the formed cold molecular cloud.
+When a new massive star begins to shine, its energy radiation can ionize the hydrogen in the cloud, even if it is within the formed cold molecular cloud.
 That way, you can create a large, hot bubble of ionized gas.

-Later, the photo captured by the Hubble Space Telescope captured frEGGs: compact, dark globes of dust and gas.
+Later, a photo taken by the Hubble Space Telescope captured frEGGs: compact, dark balls of dust and gas.
 In fact, some of them form low mass stars.

 07 - Large spiral galaxy